smartcontractkit/external-adapters-js/packages/sources/cryptoapis/README.md

-# Chainlink CryptoAPIs External Adapter
+# Chainlink External Adapter for CryptoAPIs

-Version: 1.1.16
+Version: 1.1.17

 This README was generated automatically.
 Please see [scripts](../../scripts) for more info.